Guest Communications Managing Your Vacation Rental

 • Grocery stores, fish stores, liquor stores, coffee shops, ice cream cafes, and bakeries

-• Restaurant recommendations for dining in and take out
+• Restaurants for both dining in and ordering take-out

 • Tours (whale watches, seal tours), hikes, nature trails, kayak rentals, miniature golf (see Vacation Planner)

-• Local events that may take place during their stay (see Events)
+• Events that may take place during their stay (see Events)

 • Art galleries